GLOBAL MARKETS-Pound and stocks flop as Brexit fears resurface

 Oil was nearing three-month highs in anticipation of growing demand from the world's biggest economies.
 Brent crude ticked up for a fourth day at $65.52 per barrel, while gold held just below $1,480 per ounce.
 Palladium, which is widely used in catalytic converters for car and truck exhausts, remained the real focus, though, as it sped towards $2,000 an ounce for the first time.

 "Supply is tight in the palladium market and when you're adding the speculation about a potential pick-up in demand due to recovery in the global economy, you have a perfect storm of bullish news continuing to keep it supported," Saxo Bank analyst Ole Hansen said.
-(Additional reporting by Tom Westbrook in Sydney and Eileen Soreng in Bangalore; Editing by Catherine Evans and Alex Richardson)
+(Additional reporting by Tom Westbrook in Sydney and Eileen Soreng in Bangalore; Editing by Catherine Evans)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)